blab-lab/simonMulti/README.md

 MATLAB and free-speech (https://github.com/carrien/free-speech) are needed.

 ## To run the data analysis scripts
 R and RStudio are needed.
-The directory also contains the individual statistical models.
+Data (including statistical models) can be found at: https://osf.io/ytwqp/.